faceyspacey/tracker-react/README.md

 ## TrackerReact

 This mixin is an upgrade to what `ReactMeteorData` offers.
-With it you are no longer required to "freeze" alll your reactivity in a single method.
+Using `TrackerReact` instead you are no longer required to "freeze" alll your reactivity in a single method.
 Every one of your methods which uses reactive data sources (e.g: `collection.find()` or `Session.get('foo')`) automatically registers its dependencies and is automatically tracked.
+In doing so it replicates the standard helper experience from Meteor/Blaze.
+Enjoy!

-There are a few ways to prevent methods from being reactive, as seen below.
+Note: There are a few ways to prevent methods from being reactive, as seen below in the comments.

 EXAMPLE: